taro-tsuchiya/Profitability-of-Cryptocurrency-Pump-and-Dump-Schemes/README.md

 + `regression.ipynb`: Regression model (Bayesian regression model through MCMC sampling)
 + `classification.ipynb`: Classification model (Random Forest, XGBoost, LightGBM)

-Some of the output (the table) in the notebook look different when you open them on your browser.
+Some of the outputs (especially, the tables) in the notebook may look different when you open them on your browser.
 I highly recommend to look them on your local environment.

  ## Dataset